-In January 2020, the cybersecurity company Avast was forced to close down their Jumpshot division.
-Jumpshot was a major source of click and consumer data for many different sites out there, including two beloved data sources for PPCs: Ahrefs and SEMRush.
+In January 2020, Avast was forced to close down its Jumpshot division.
+Jumpshot was a major source of click and consumer data for many different sites.
+Including two beloved data sources for PPCs: Ahrefs and SEMRush.

-As this article states, news were going around that Avast was collecting data on users’ online activity.
-After collecting this data, they allegedly sent it to Jumpshot, which then gave its clients the option to purchase this information.
+As this article states, the news was going around that Avast was collecting data on users’ online activity.
+After collecting this data, they allegedly sent it to Jumpshot.
+Then Jumpshot gave its clients the option to purchase this information.

-The company used its blog to state that the “security and privacy” of their users worldwide is “Avast’s priority” and that they had not sold identifiable user information to third parties.
+The company used its blog to state that the “security and privacy” of its users worldwide is “Avast’s priority”.
+Avast also said that they had not sold identifiable user information to third parties.
 However, the cybersecurity company still decided to close down its Jumpshot division.

 What is the result of this closure?
 Well, one of the key data sources for understanding user behavior is gone.
-Jumpshot was also a great platform for creating audiences, such as by using it to find out what sites people of different demographics visit.
-Taking this tool away from advertisers makes campaign planning more challenging for everyone and opens up a lot of questions for companies who used this as their primary data source.
+Jumpshot was also a great platform for creating audiences, by using it to find out what sites people of different demographics visit.
+Taking this tool away from advertisers makes campaign planning more challenging for everyone.
+The absence of this tool also opens up a lot of questions for companies who used this as their primary data source.

-Fishkin mentions that without Jumpshot, many of the companies who used its data will be at a loss.
-One of the examples of the significant ways this data helped companies was allowing small and medium businesses to better compete with Amazon in the world of ecommerce.
+Fishkin mentions that without Jumpshot, many of the companies that used its data will be at a loss.
+This data helped small and medium businesses to compete with Amazon in the world of e‑commerce.

 Compare this problem to their key competitor, SEMRush.
 They seem to be less affected, still growing, and their data is still updated.
 Unlike Ahrefs, SEMRush has a variety of data sources.